awesomerank/awesomerank.github.io/lists/mre/awesome-static-analysis.md

 ## TypeScript

 * [Codelyzer ★1128](mgechev/codelyzer) - A set of tslint rules for static code analysis of Angular 2 TypeScript projects.
+* [TSLint ★1909](palantir/tslint) - An extensible linter for the TypeScript language.

 # Multiple languages